Midwestern Vintner Saves The Forgotten Grapes That Saved Europe's Wines

 Eisterhold, who grew up around Hermann — the heart of Missouri wine country — wanted to make unique wines.
 And it all started when he pulled a random, rare, tattered book from his shelf.

-The Foundations of American Grape Culture was written by 19th-century horticulturist Thomas Volney Munson.
+Foundations of American Grape Culture was written by 19th-century horticulturist Thomas Volney Munson.
 The Illinois-born botanist made it his life's work to collect and classify grapes native to America, particularly in a line stretching from Nebraska to Missouri, Arkansas down to north Texas, where he eventually settled.

-Munson's work was so well known that when European vines began to die because of a deadly phylloxera aphid (due to imports from America), growers from Europe turned to Munson because they knew he'd been hybridizing American varieties.
-They asked him to send some phylloxera-resistant rootstock, which was grafted onto the infected European varieties.
+Munson's work was so well-known that when European vines began to die because of a deadly phylloxera aphid (due to imports from America), growers from Europe turned to Munson because they knew he'd been hybridizing American varieties.
+They asked him to send some phylloxera-resistant rootstock, which was then grafted onto the infected European varieties.

 Since then, Munson has been recognized for saving the European wine industry, even being awarded the distinguished Chevalier du Merite Agricole by the French Legion of Honor.